wp-plugins/microblog-poster/readme.txt

     4. This is it, on the details tab you have all you need, i.e. consumer key/secret, access token and access token secret.

-    5. If you don't see immediately the access token at the bottom browse away and come back to the details tab, it should be there.
+    5. If you don't see immediately the access token at the bottom, please refresh the details tab page.

 **plurk.com accounts**